chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 1. The attacker, without the server's and tag's private key, **cannot be able to disguise as a legitimate server / tag**
     1. The digital signature is verified first.

+1. The attacker will not be able to modify the file tagged to the patient meaningfully.
+    1. We will be able to identify if the file has been changed as we schedule a check for the validation of the file digital signatures.

 1. Malicious parties are unable to intercept and give incorrect public keys during transmission.
     1. Since the 2FA tags are issued by the `administrators`, the `administrators` could obtain the user's public key from the tag and store the web app's public key in the tag manually without the need for transmission of the keys.

 1. **Cross-Site Scripting (XSS)** and **SQL Injection** will not be possible for our login page.
     1. User inputs will be **escaped**.
 In addition, we are **validating** user inputs by implementing regex checks to ensure NRIC conforms to the standard format (eg. S1234567A).
 Lastly, we sanitise our `Role` input to that of a dropdown menu as there is only a few roles possible to log in as.